 I now realize how much clout a trainer can have in a barn and how fast they can set the tone for the barn.
 Clients can be so dependent on their trainer and don't always see all the problems that a barn owner will see and it can make things sticky if the trainer is doing things that are not allowed or dishonest.
 When we were having serious issues with trainers in our early years of operation I learned very quickly that it was risky to ask a trainer to leave because you would risk losing boarders that would follow with them.
 Eventually I did ask a trainer to leave and this did happen.
 It was a low point for me and my boarding business and the stress was incredible at the time but I survived and you will too.
 Looking back I have to say it was a great life lesson and I believe one of the seeds of transformation for David and I into strong business owners.
 It was very painful but I don't think we would have grown or learned anything if we didn't go through that trial.

-I have learned now not to be a doormat and it opened doors for a wonderful trainer to come to our barn and make this her home.
-She has been here for many years and it has been a blessing.
-We still allow other trainers to come and work with their clients at our facility and it always seems to work out just fine.
-We don't have any of the issues we did early on and now I am not afraid to talk with a perspective trainer coming into our barn for the first time and let them know what we expect here at our facility.
+I have learned now not to be a doormat and it opened doors for other wonderful trainers to come to our barn.
+We don't have any of the issues we did during those early years and now I am not afraid to talk with a perspective trainer coming into our barn for the first time and let them know what we expect here at our facility.
 I am also not afraid to ask them to leave if I need to.
 Learning to run a horse business takes time and I truly believe through adversity and trials we will grow as stronger equine professionals.

 One last thought.
 If you find a trainer that has the same philosophy about the care of horses and clients and you both respect each other, then they are worth their weight in gold!
 I think one of the biggest assets a boarding barn can have is a good trainer.
 If you find one, let them know how much you appreciate them.